Ceramic Infrared Heating · 3 Independent Lab Tests

 Product Questions

 One 650 W SunWave Ceramica panel is designed to heat 12–15 m² effectively.
 For a 50 m² apartment in good condition, four panels are typically sufficient — one per room or zone.
 For higher ceilings (above 2.8 m) or older buildings with average insulation, plan closer to one panel per 12 m².
-Our savings calculator gives a personalised estimate based on your floor area and insulation quality.
+Get in touch and we'll help you work out the right number of panels for your space.

 Yes — ceiling mounting is often the most effective position, directing infrared radiation downward onto the occupancy zone.
 Maintain at least 50 mm clearance from the ceiling surface for airflow around the back of the panel.
 Standard ceiling mounting hardware is included.
 For high ceilings (above 3 m), wall mounting at mid-height may be preferable to keep radiation intensity focused on the living zone.